blcxtranslations/blcx/_translated/chapter-0054.md

 It had so many benefits.
 It gave Lin Xuan even more confidence in his journey of cultivation!

 Lin Xuan rested for a while to allow the star ocean to recover, then he started to purify again.
-Once he had grasped the skill, purifying Red Silk grass was much easier than purifying pills.
+Once he had grasped the skill, refining Red Silk grass was much easier than purifying pills.

-After spending the whole night, Lin Xuan was able to purify that entire basket of Red Silk grass and filled three jade bottles with essences.
+After spending the whole night, Lin Xuan was able to refine that entire basket of Red Silk grass and filled three jade bottles with essences.
 Because he only needed a sip of it to form the cultivation hiding globe, these three bottles would therefore last for a long time.

 With nothing else to worry about, Lin Xuan focused on his cultivation.
 He was not at all satisfied with reaching the latter layers of the Spirit Gathering stage.
 He was only entered into the fifth layer, now it was time to head for an even higher layer.